huda0816/ja3-suppressed-mod/README.md

 ## Acknowledgments

-Thanks to everyone on the Jagged Alliance modding discord for their help.
-Especially the one and only audaki_ra
+Thanks to everyone on the JA3 Modding Discord.
+Special to audaki_ra and Tobias for the help.